 Signs Your Seattle Roof Needs Replacement — Not Just Repair

 Before committing to a full replacement, it's worth confirming that's actually what your roof needs.
-See our guide to [roof repair cost in Seattle](/blog/roof-repair-cost-seattle) if your roof may only need targeted work.
+See our guide to roof repair cost in Seattle or our roof repair services if your roof may only need targeted work.
+If you have an active leak or storm damage right now, our emergency roof repair Seattle guide explains what to do first before calling for an estimate.

 Replacement is typically the right call when you see: